chef-cookbooks/aix/README.md

 ### no

-Change any AIX no tunables.
+Change any AIX no (network) tunables.
 Example:

 ```ruby
 aix_no "changing no tunables" do